jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }

 ```
+### signUpUser
-signUpUser is used for signing up the user, it returns an error string,
+This metod is used for signing up the user, it returns an error string,
 if empty the signup was successful if not the error messages are displayed there.
 ```php